-How to re-engage young offender in education when so many of them have a poor appreciation of the formal educational system?
+How to re-engage young people in secure custodial settings in education when so many of them have a poor appreciation of the formal educational system?
 Can we learn to be better learners?

 In order to learn more on the methodology, the partners of RENYO and trainers from the UK, Germany, Spain and Italy met in Palermo on the 25th – 26th of June 2019 to participate in a 2-day training for trainers on Authentic Inquiry.
 Participants worked on the potential and challenges of the methodology in secure settings, the use of the online platform that will support the project and on how to generate positive outcomes.
 A 2-day meeting for the partners of RENYO followed on 27th – 28th where they discussed what has been done so far and planned the upcoming activities.

 Once the programme of the training will be ready we will organize and implement a training course for education staff in secure settings in each partner country by the end of the year.
-Educators will conduct their own Authentic Inquiry and learn how to apply it with young offenders.
+Educators will conduct their own Authentic Inquiry and learn how to apply it with young people in secure custodial settings.